 This year I spent Easter in other way than in past years.
 Instead of staying with the family I went for demoscene party — Revision 2013 in Saarbrücken.

 Please note (RSS readers mostly) that this post will contain many YouTube videos embedded.
-Please go to my blog to have them properly displayed (I use WordPress + Jetpack plugin to embed them).
+Please go to my blog to have them properly displayed.

 Took us 12 hours to get there (mostly due to waiting on TXL and FRA airports) but we managed to be at party place around 19:00 on Friday.
 Registered, met friends and went to Kirchberg Hotel to drop bags.